-We prefer you to be free to invest in literacy and numeracy assessment tools that suit your students, your context and your business process.
+You are free to invest in literacy and numeracy assessment tools that suit your students, your context and your business process.
 For example:

 - tools that are contextualised for your industry - Commonwealth Government-approved tools if you administer VET Student Loans.